History

 The hotel was raised, creating a crawl space, and had the third floor [1], gambrel roof, dormers, large porches, water tower (now bathrooms and office space), and additional rooms added to the bay side.
 Cedar shingles replaced the white siding.

 Gas lamps lit the various types of rooms.
 As a fire precaution, the walls and ceilings of the main dining room (now the lobby and bookstore) were covered with decorative tin, most of which remains today [2].
 The most distinctive feature added was the hotel’s octagonal central tower (now the Prayer Tower, dedicated in memory of Dorothy Krauss in 1948).
-It was an architectural feature quite popular in seashore hotels.
+It was an architectural feature popular in seashore hotels.

 1921-1935